samhstn/CV/README.md

 [<img src="founders_and_coders_banner.png" align="right" height="120px" />](http://www.foundersandcoders.com)

-### Full Stack Freelance Developer (January 2016 - Present)
+### Full Stack Freelance Developer (November 2016 - Present)

-I have developed skills that allow me to rapidly get familiar with a large codebase, write high quality, maintainable code, as well as responsive design, work with a multidisciplinary team, have great attention to detail and meet tight deadlines comfortably.

-Worked on MVPs and projects to create web applications for clients across Europe.
-16-Week Intensive Web Development Course (Jan 2016 - April 2016)
+After my 16-Week Intensive Web Development Course (Jan 2016 - April 2016), while working as a freelance web developer, I was a mentor at Founders and Coders.

+I love being part of the extraordinary community of software developers at Founders & Coders.
+Teaching, learning and collaborating on the latest technologies and software craftsmanship.

 ******